singnet/das-toolbox/gatekeeper/README.md

 * A **REST API** that centralizes data about ports and instances.
 * A **CLI** to register instances and manage port allocation.
 * A lightweight **SQLite** database for local and efficient data persistence.
-* An **Agent** that runs periodically to scan active ports on each registered instance.

 ---